ktyap/CORe_Connections_2019/CORE_Connections_06/README.md

 <img src="digital_bank_of_singapore.jpg" alt="Digital Bank of Singapore" style="zoom: 33%;" />

-Note: The picture is taken from the official website of DBS (DBS Group Holdings, 2019, [www.dbs.com](www.dbs.com))
+Note: The picture is taken from the official website of DBS ([DBS Group Holdings, 2019](www.dbs.com))